Campaigns & Ways To Engage

 We believe in a community where all women, children, and families have a safe place to live.
 A place where women have the opportunity to earn a livable wage and families can live free from violence, in peace, and with dignity.
 This vision is hollow if we ignore the compounded intersections of race, disability, sexual orientation, or gender identity–and especially if we ignore the experiences of women of color, who have long been leaders in anti-racist and women’s rights movements.
 Racial and gender equity are inextricably linked.
 Statistics show us that women of color experience disproportionate rates of poverty, violence, physiological aggression, and mortality, as shared by the Status Of Women In The States.
 This is unacceptable.
 We must work together to address systemic issues preventing safe and equitable access to peace, justice, freedom, and dignity for all.
 Transformation is multilayered and takes place individually, through our relationships and collective cultures (e.g. neighborhood, organization), as well as at the level of structural society (public policies supported by private actions).
 That’s where our ONE MISSION campaign comes in.

-This March, help YWCA Spokane support women in our community by donating new or gently used leggings in any size.
+This May and June, help YWCA Spokane support women in our community by donating panties in any size.
 Click on the link below to donate leggings online through our Amazon Wish List.
 Donations can also be dropped off at 930 N Monroe St, Spokane, WA 99201 Monday-Friday 10am-3pm.
-To make sure we keep the process safe for everyone, please make sure to drop off coat donations in plastic garbage bags. ** Please Note ** We are unable at this time to accept any other clothing donations at this time.
-Thank you for your cooperation.
+To make sure we keep the process safe for everyone, please make sure to drop off donations in plastic garbage bags.

 Direct questions to email@example.com.